cobrateam/splinter/docs/cookies.rst

 Delete a cookie
 ---------------

-For delete one or more cookies use the delete method:
+You can delete one or more cookies with the ``delete`` method:

 .. highlight:: python

 ::

-    browser.cookies.delete('mwahahahaha')
+    browser.cookies.delete('mwahahahaha') #deletes the cookie 'mwahahahaha'
-    browser.cookies.delete('whatever', 'wherever')
+    browser.cookies.delete('whatever', 'wherever') #deletes two cookies

 Delete all cookies
 ------------------

-For delete all cookies use the delete method without parameter:
+You also can delete all cookies: just call the ``delete`` method without any
+parameters:

 .. highlight:: python

 ::

-    browser.cookies.delete()
+    browser.cookies.delete() #deletes all cookies

-For more details, check the API :class:`docs for CookieManager objects <splinter.cookie_manager.CookieManagerAPI>`.
+For more details, check the API reference for the :class:`CookieManager <splinter.cookie_manager.CookieManagerAPI>` class.